tengcharmaine/tp/docs/UserGuide.md

 ## FAQ

+**Q**: How do I open my terminal?<br>
+**A**: Here are the instructions to open your terminal for the different types of operating systems:
+- Windows: Click on the Windows Start button, and type 'Command Prompt' or 'cmd' into the search bar.
+Press Enter to open it.
+- macOS: Click on 'F4' and type 'terminal'.
+Press Enter when 'terminal' appears in the search results.
+- Linux: Press 'Ctrl', 'Alt' and 'T' simultaneously to open the terminal.

 **Q**: When will the patient notes panel be cleared? <br>
 **A**: The patient notes panel will be cleared when you use the `show` command without any `IC_NUMBER`.
 Unfortunately, `clear` or `delete` command will not clear the patient notes panel.